 Register now and grab your free ultimate anatomy study guide!

-The lumbar plexus supplies the abdominal wall, pelvis and lower limb.
+The structure of the lumbar plexus including its spinal roots and branches, which supply the abdominal wall, pelvis and lower limb.

 The cremaster muscle, a muscle that covers and suspends the testes, is unique to the male human body.
 Its function is to lower and raise the testis in reaction to certain physiological factors.
 For example, when a man enters an environment with a rather cold temperature, the cremaster muscle contracts raising the testis nice and snug to get some body heat.
 This muscle also contracts in reaction to fight-or-flight situations.
 For example, when a man has to fight or run away from a threat, the cremaster muscle contracts, pulling the testes close to the body to protect it.

 Interestingly enough, the cremaster muscle also reacts when the medial aspect of the thigh is stroked or touched causing the testis of the side to be retracted.
 This is known as the cremaster reflex.
 My question for you today is, what do you think might be causing this to occur and why might this reflex be important in clinical practice?
 If you're intrigued to find out the answer to this, why not stay with me now, because the answer lies within the subject material for today's tutorial on the lumbar plexus.

 Okay, so what will we actually learn in this tutorial?
 Let me just give you a quick overview.
 We’ll start with defining what exactly is the lumbar plexus and what it does.
 We’ll then look at its origin off the spinal cord and what nerves are formed from it.
 We’ll then move on to look at the structures supplied by these nerves and their course that they take to get there.
 There’s quite a lot of variation, so we'll discuss that too where appropriate and, of course, we'll top it off with some related clinical notes right at the end.